Bauhaus and its Sites in Weimar, Dessau and Bernau: Meisterhäuser

 From 1932, when the Bauhaus in Dessau closed, the houses were rented out to other tenants.
-In 1945, towards the end World War II, the director's house and one wing of the neighbouring house, where Maholy-Nagy had lived, were destroyed in an air raid.
+In 1945, towards the end of World War II, the director's house and one wing of the neighbouring house, where Maholy-Nagy had lived, were destroyed in an air raid.
 In 1948 a standard suburban house was built on the site of the director's house.
-The other houses were lived in, but they were altered and fell into considerable disrepair.
+The other houses were occupied, but they were altered and eventually fell into considerable disrepair.

 The Meisterhäuser were restored in 1992 and added to the World Heritage site in 1996.
 The house built on the site of the director's house was pulled down in 2011.
 In 2014, in order to restore the original rhythm and form of the whole Meisterhäuser ensemble, structures which represent the form of the former director's house and the Maholy-Nagy house were built on sites of the destroyed buildings.
 These were designed by the architectural firm Bruno Fioretti Marquez, with the interior layout by the artist Olaf Nicolai.
 The interiors of these structures are used as exhibition spaces, with information about the history of the site.
 These and the other houses, which are open to the public, are managed by the Bauhaus Dessau Foundation.
 The Feininger house is the base of the Kurt Weill Centre, which promotes the work of the composer Kurt Weill, who came from Dessau.

-In 1932 the Trinkhalle kiosk, a refreshment kiosk, design by Mies van der Rohe, was built on the corner of the director's house site and was integrated into a two-metre wall surrounding the property.
+In 1932 the Trinkhalle kiosk, a refreshment kiosk, designed by Mies van der Rohe, was built on the corner of the director's house site and was integrated into a two-metre wall surrounding the property.
 It survived the war but was pulled down in 1962.
 In 2014 the wall and the kiosk were rebuilt and from 2016 it resumed its former function selling drinks and snacks to the public.

-From 2016 to 2019 the Kandinsky/Klee houses were closed for a major restoration carried out by the Wüstenrot Foundation, to completely restore the interior of the houses, with particular focus on recreating the original colour schemes.
+From 2016 to 2019 the Kandinsky/Klee houses were closed for a major restoration carried out by the Wüstenrot Foundation, to completely restore the interior of the houses, with a particular focus on recreating the original colour schemes.
 They were reopened on 17 April 2019.
 The restoration cost about 1.5 million Euros and involved detailed scientific analysis of traces of original paints.
-Over 100 colours were reconstructed.
+Over 100 colours were recreated.